 Entries in the System Browser can be sorted in a number of ways.
-To change the sorting, choose LispWorks > Preferences... or click store to display the Preferences dialog, and then select System Browser in the list on the left side of the dialog.
+To change the sorting, choose LispWorks > Preferences... or click on the left side of the dialog.
 Click on the General tab to view the sorting options.

-- By Name Sorts entries in the main area of the current view (the tree in the tree view and the Files area in the text view) according to the symbol name. - By Package Sorts entries in the main area according to their package. - Unsorted Leave entries in the main area unsorted.
+By Name Sorts entries in the main area of the current view (the tree in the tree view and the Files area in the text view) according to the symbol name.

+By Package Sorts entries in the main area according to their package.

+Unsorted Leave entries in the main area unsorted.
 This is the default setting.